-- SWITCH (SF1)

-- The switch assumes three positions:
+- SWITCH (SF1) The switch assumes three positions:

 - On (1)

 - Standby (U)

-- Emergency mode ( $\Delta$ ) (see page 49)
+- Emergency mode ( $\Delta$ ) (see page 53)

 Emergency mode must only be used in the event of a fault on the heat pump.
-In this mode, the compressor switches off and the immersion heater engages.
+In this mode, the compressor and fans switch off and the immersion heater engages.
 The heat pump display is not illuminated and the status lamp illuminates yellow.